 - early intervention.

 The team works with you, your child and professionals working with your child to ensure the Education Health Care Plan (EHCP) process when there is a presenting health need / needs.
-Please click here for more information on EHCPs.
+Find out more information on what Education Health Care Plans.

-The Special School Nursing Team supports with the school age immunisation programme and works closely with our teams across the county to ensure high uptake of the programme.
+The Special School Nursing Team supports with the school age immunisation programme.
+We work closely with our teams across the county to ensure high uptake of the programme.

 Whether your little one has just started school or is moving from primary to secondary the Special School Nursing team is here to offer advice, support, and information to help you and your family.